 Additionally, administrative seminars are offered for all code enforcement officials.

-Registration Procedure: All seminars for the Spring 2022 semester will be delivered virtually.
-To register, and for more information, please visit http://tiny.cc/UCConline.
+Registration Procedure: Most seminars for the Fall 2023 semester will be delivered virtually, with limited in-person offerings during October.
+To register, and for more information, please visit https://tinyurl.com/onlineUCC.

 Online Seminars: Online seminars are identical in content and timing to our in-person training programs (5 or 10 hours, 0.5 or 1.0 CEUs).
 You must have operating microphone and speakers on your computer to receive credit, as you will not only need the speakers to hear the presentation, but will also have the opportunity to ask questions of the instructor and have them answered live.
 For more information on GoToTraining system requirements and a quick start guide, visit https://support.goto.com/training/help/system-requirements-for-attendees-g2t010003 and https://support.goto.com/training/help/video- attendee-quickstart-5-12-1371433291.